2020s in electoral politics: Greece

+2020 elections

 Presidential elections were held in Greece on Wednesday 22 January 2020 for the President of the Hellenic Republic.
-Incumbent President Prokopis Pavlopoulos, who was elected by the Hellenic Parliament on the 18 February 2015, was eligible for re-election but was not suggested by the government.
+Incumbent president Prokopis Pavlopoulos, who was elected by the Hellenic Parliament on the 18 February 2015, was eligible for re-election but was not suggested by the government.
 Katerina Sakellaropoulou won the election with 261 votes.
 She was elected as the 13th and first female President of Greece.

 Iceland

+2020 elections

 Presidential elections were held in Iceland on 27 June 2020.
 Absentee voting opened on 25 May 2020.
 Incumbent president Guðni Th.
 Jóhannesson was re-elected with 92% of the vote.

 Ireland

+2020 elections

-The 2020 Irish general election resulted in a historic win for the Sinn Féin, making it the second largest party of the Dáil Éireann.
+The 2020 Irish general election resulted in Sinn Féin becoming the second largest party of Dáil Éireann.
 The result was seen as a historic shift in Ireland's political landscape, effectively ending the two-party system of Fine Gael and Fianna Fáil.
 The reason for the electoral upset for these parties was believed to be in voter dissatisfaction on issues of health, housing and homelessness.
-Sinn Féin won 37 seats, Fianna Fáil won 38, and Fine Gael won 35.
+Fianna Fáil won 38, Sinn Féin won 37 seats, and Fine Gael won 35.
 Seán Ó Fearghaíl was re-elected to Ceann Comhairle at the first sitting of the 33rd Dáil on 20 February 2020.